n6ls0n/learn-opengl-playground/README.md

 - Thus, each vertex should have a **texture coordinate** associated with them that specifies what part of the texture image to sample from.
 The rest of the triangle is then filled in via fragment interpolation

-- Texture coordinates can range from 0 to 1 in the x and y axis (asusmind 2D images)
+- Texture coordinates can range from 0 to 1 in the x and y axis (assuming 2D images)

 - **Sampling** is the act of retrieving the texture color using texture coordinates